 Vesod - Geometric Figurative Work

 Teo Pirisi, also known as Moneyless, got involved in the street art movement during the 1990s as a member of the Tuscany graffiti scene.
 During his studies at Carrara Fine Art Academy he developed his unique signature geometric style which seems to quote a Platonic vision of geometry as the foundation of all nature.
-Coming from the graffiti background, Moneyless experimented with the letter forms, gradually simplifying them to basic lines and geometrical patterns.
-Through his bedazzling paintings and installations, he shows an amazing artistic ability to transform abandoned or natural environments into cutting-edge, admirable pieces of art by reducing things into their rawest form and trying to say more with less.
+Coming from the graffiti background, Moneyless experimented with the forms of letters, gradually simplifying them to basic lines and geometrical patterns.
+Through his bedazzling paintings and installations, the Italian artist shows an amazing artistic ability to transform abandoned or natural environments into cutting-edge, admirable pieces of art by reducing things into their rawest form and trying to say more with less.